Jimbo Fisher: Head coach at Florida State

 Jimbo Fisher's official introduction as head coach took place at a Florida State University press conference on January 7, 2010.
 "Empowered, confident athletes are winners," he said.
-"My goal is to get the structure, the staff and the support resources in place to facilitate a winning plan and get players into the structure and start affecting change.
+"My goal is to get the structure, the staff and the support resources in place to facilitate a winning plan and get players into the structure and start effecting change.
 Now."
 Fisher then announced his 2010 coaching staff.

 In his first season, Fisher led the Seminoles to their first 10-win season since 2003, and only their second of the new millennium.
 They also swept in-state rivals Miami and Florida for the first time since 1999, and defeated South Carolina in the Chick-fil-A Bowl.
-He followed that up with a 9-4 season in 2011, which included another sweep of Miami and Florida and a win over Notre Dame in the Champs Sports Bowl.
+He followed that up with a 9–4 season in 2011, which included another sweep of Miami and Florida and a win over Notre Dame in the Champs Sports Bowl.

-Everything began to come together for Fisher and the Seminoles in 2012.
-The Seminoles won their first conference title in seven years and appeared in a major bowl for the first time in seven years, defeating Northern Illinois in the Orange Bowl.
-A year later, the Seminoles, led by quarterback and Heisman Trophy winner Jameis Winston, rolled through the season undefeated and defeated Auburn in the 2014 BCS National Championship Game to win the school's third national championship.
+Fisher and the Seminoles experienced further success in 2012.
+The Seminoles won their first conference title in seven years.
+The program appeared in a major bowl for the first time in seven years, defeating Northern Illinois in the Orange Bowl.

+One year later, the Seminoles, led by quarterback and Heisman Trophy winner Jameis Winston, rolled through the season undefeated and defeated Auburn in the 2014 BCS National Championship Game to win the school's third national championship and first since 1999.

 Although it was not apparent at the time, Fisher's tenure at Florida State crested with the 2013 national championship season.
 A year later, the Seminoles stormed through the regular season undefeated for the second year in a row.
-However, they suffered a humiliating 59-20 loss to Oregon in the Rose Bowl, the most points Florida State had ever surrendered in a bowl game.
-The next two years the team had identical 10-3 records with a combined 11-5 record in ACC play.
-One of those conference losses was a 63-20 rout at the hands of Louisville in 2016, at the time the most points the Seminoles had given up in school history.
+However, they suffered a humiliating 59–20 loss to Oregon in the Rose Bowl, the most points Florida State had ever surrendered in a bowl game.
+It also ended a 29-game winning streak dating to the 2013 season.

+The next two years the team had identical 10–3 records with a combined 11–5 record in ACC play.
+One of those conference losses was a 63–20 rout at the hands of Louisville in 2016, at the time the most points the Seminoles had given up in school history.
 By comparison, the Seminoles had only lost six conference games in Fisher's first five years.